-Back acne is something that all of us experience and is quite common, but that doesn’t make it less painful or troublesome.
+Back acne is something that all of us might experience at some time in life.
 Back acne is very commonly termed as “bacne”.
 These tend to be more stubborn and annoying than face pimples or any whiteheads or blackheads.
-That is why it takes more care and advice.
-Considering the fact that they are on a difficult to reach body area it can be of great discomfort.
+That is why it takes continuous and prolonged care.
+Also, since they occur in a body area that is difficult to reach, the discomfort can be more in the case of back acne.

-1. Dandruff: Dandruff or seborrheic dermatitis, which is characterized by dry scaly patches leading to excessive flaking of the scalp.
-When these flakes fall on body areas like neck, forehead or back clog the pores causing troublesome zits and pimples.
+1. Dandruff: Seborrheic dermatitis, commonly known as dandruff, is characterized by dry, scaly patches leading to excessive flaking of the scalp.
+When these flakes fall on body areas like the neck, forehead, or back, they clog the pores causing troublesome zits and pimples.

-2. Hormonal PCOD: PCOD is one of the common causes of acne.
-PCOD or hormonal imbalance can create an increase in testosterone in the body.
-This condition causes an excess of sebum production resulting in face and body acne.
+2. Hormonal PCOD (Polycystic Ovarian Disease): PCOD is one of the common causes of acne.
+PCOD or hormonal imbalance can create an increase in testosterone levels in the body.
+This condition causes an excess of sebum production, resulting in face and body acne.

-4. Heat: Combined heat and humidity is some of the common causes of bacne in summers.
-The body has more sebaceous glands, especially on back and chest.
-Heat and humidity lead to excessive sweating, which in turn leads to excessive oil production thus creating the environment more favorable for bacteria to grow resulting in acne.
+4. Heat: Combined heat and humidity are some of the common causes of bacne in summers.
+The body has more sebaceous glands, especially on the back and chest.
+Heat and humidity lead to excessive sweating, which in turn leads to excessive oil production, thus creating a favorable environment for bacteria to grow, resulting in acne.

-7. Shaving and waxing: This is a very common cause leading to folliculitis on the back.
+7. Shaving and waxing: This is a common cause leading to folliculitis on the back.

-We all are aware that skin on other body parts is a little thicker than the facial skin.
+We all are aware that skin on other body parts is slightly thicker than the facial skin.
 Hence, it can be a little difficult to treat body acne.
 Often they leave marks on the body surface.
-But timely management and a holistic approach can help treat them and also prevent them on a long term basis.
+But timely management and a holistic approach can help treat them and also prevent them in the long run.
 An expert dermatologist can help to diagnose the exact cause and treat the problem accordingly.
 The first and foremost step to treat bacne is avoiding the triggers.
-This can be different for different cases as per one’s cause.

-- Dandruff being one of the most common causes needs to be treated with appropriate dandruff shampoos.
+- Dandruff being one of the most common causes, needs to be treated with appropriate dandruff shampoos.
 Often using the same shampoo can lead to product saturation, so, it is advisable to keep changing molecules after discussing with a dermatologist.
-One can opt for molecules like ketoconazole, coal tar, salicylic acid, cyclopiroxolamine, etc.
+One can opt for molecules like ketoconazole, coal tar, salicylic acid, ciclopirox olamine, etc.

 - Wash clothes properly.
-Avoid tightly fitted cloth.
-Remove workout clothes immediately after a workout and take a shower and wash the clothes regularly.
+Avoid wearing tight-fitting clothes.
+Post workout, remove clothes immediately and take a shower.
+Wash all your clothes regularly.

-- Never over oil the scalp and choose the right hair care product.
-Also, if someone is into back massages then reducing that to the minimal can help.
-Oiling on the back can occlude the sweat glands.
+- Choosing the right hair care products can go a long way in preventing bacne.
+Reduce the frequency of back massages as oiling on the back can occlude the sweat glands.
 Also, clean the bathing accessories regularly to maintain hygiene.

 - Avoid loofahs, back brushes, and buff puffs.
-No exfoliation or scrubbing the back.
-Look out for ingredients while choosing skin care products and hair products.
+Exfoliation or scrubbing of the back is generally not required.
+Look out for ingredients while choosing skin and hair care products.
 Prefer non-comedogenic products.
-Opt for gentle fragrance, non-creamy and medicated body washes or anti-bacterial soaps for the body.
+Opt for gentle fragrances, non-creamy, and medicated body washes or anti-bacterial soaps for the body.

-- Body washes containing benzoyl peroxide or salicylic acid will help relieve the acne as they have anti-bacterial properties.
+- Use body washes that contain benzoyl peroxide or salicylic acid to help relieve acne as they have anti-bacterial properties.